mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

-The CODI research data model (RDM) was developed with an attempt to reuse existing data models where appropriate.
+The CODI research data model (RDM) utilizes existing data models where appropriate.
 Roughly half of the CODI data model is based on the
 PCORnet Common Data Model.
 The [Common Data Models Harmonization (CDMH) FHIR IG](http://hl7.org/fhir/us/cdmh/2019May/profiles.html) seeks to map and translate data extracted for PCOR purposes into FHIR format.
 Where possible, this IG utilizes CDMH.
+Otherwise, the CODI RDM utilizes OMOP, CHORDS VDW, or custom ancillary data tables.

+Below are the mappings from CODI RDM data tables into FHIR.

 ## PCORnet Data Tables
 The following subsections detail CODI tables that are based on the PCORnet CDM.
-Not all PCORnet data elements are carried over to CODI.
-The mappings to
-FHIR are based on [CDMH](http://hl7.org/fhir/us/cdmh/2019May/profiles.html), except for the Provider and Vital tables, details of which are given below.
+Only select PCORnet data elements are used in CODI.
+The FHIR mappings are based on [CDMH](http://hl7.org/fhir/us/cdmh/2019May/profiles.html), except for the Provider and Vital tables, details of which are given below.

-CDMH maps identifier data elements to the "id" FHIR data element for Resources (except for the CDM DEMOGRAPHIC table).
+CDMH maps identifier data elements to the "id" FHIR data element (except for the CDM DEMOGRAPHIC table, which is mapped to "identifier").
 But in CODI they are mapped to the "identifier" data element because CODI utilizes data owners' business identifiers, not FHIR logical identifiers, to reference data.

 ### Demographic
 The CDM DEMOGRAPHIC table contains a single record for each patient with at least one clinical visit or program participation since the implementing network’s start date.
 Implementers should not include patients without other records in the RDM.
-For example, a patient should be included in the DEMOGRAPHIC table if they have ENCOUNTER data, but not VITAL data.
+For example, a patient should be included in the DEMOGRAPHIC table if they have ENCOUNTER data, but not included if they have only VITAL data.

-To preserve referential integrity, there must be a DEMOGRAPHIC record for any child for whom information exists in any other RDM table (such as ENCOUNTER or SESSION).
+To preserve referential integrity, there must be a DEMOGRAPHIC record for any person for whom information exists in any other RDM table (such as ENCOUNTER or SESSION).
 Conversely, every DEMOGRAPHIC record should have corresponding records in at least one other RDM table.

-CODI omits children without other information in the RDM because populating the DEMOGRAPHIC table with all children introduces the possibility that their PII is shared with the DCC even though insufficient information exists about those children to answer possible research questions.
-For example, a child might be selected as a member of a cohort based on age and sex, but absent any encounters, vital signs, or program participation, none of the CODI research questions benefit from the inclusion of that child.
+CODI omits DEMOGRAPHIC records without other information in the RDM because populating the DEMOGRAPHIC table with all records introduces the possibility that PII is shared with the DCC even though insufficient information exists about those records to answer possible research questions.
+For example, a person might be selected as a member of a cohort based on age and sex, but absent any encounters, vital signs, or program participation, none of the CODI research questions benefit from the inclusion of that person.

 No PII is contained in DEMOGRAPHIC because of the research nature of CODI.
 DEMOGRAPHIC's identifier is a Link ID as defined in the Privacy Preserving Record Linkage (PPRL) IG.